aang114/message-tracker/README.md

 To prevent data races, a read-write mutex is used.
 A read-write mutex was used rather than a normal mutex to allow concurrent reading.

 Since performance is critical, a doubly linked list was chosen instead of alternatives (such as Go slices) since it has a better time complexity for the addition, deletion and get operations.
-Furthermore, it has the same time complexity as alternatives such as Go slices for retrieving all messages (although it may be slower in practice).
-However, since I assumed that the first 3 operations would require greater performance and would be called more often, a doubly linked list was chosen.
+Furthermore, it has the same time complexity as alternatives such as Go slices for the retrieve-all operation (although it may be slower in practice).
+However, since I assumed that the first 3 operations would require faster performance and would be called more often, a doubly linked list was chosen.

 ### Addition, Deletion and Get

-The combination of the two data structures allows `MessageTracker.Add()`, `MessageTracker.Delete()` and `MessageTracker.Message()` to be performed in constant time complexity (i.e O(1)) - which is ideal for performance.
+The combination of a doubly linked list and a hash map allows `MessageTracker.Add()`, `MessageTracker.Delete()` and `MessageTracker.Message()` to be performed in constant time complexity (i.e O(1)) - which is ideal for performance.
 However, using two data structures requires more memory usage.

 If a Go Slice were used with a hash map instead, this would result in a linear time complexity of O(n) for `MessageTracker.Add()` and `MessageTracker.Delete()`.
 This is because `MessageTracker.Add()` may result in a reallocation if the capacity of the Go Slice is exceeded and `MessageTracker.Delete()` may result in other elements getting shifted.

 ### Retrieving all Messages

 `MessageTracker.Messages()` is performed in linear complexity (i.e O(n)) since the doubly linked list is traversed.
-This is the same time complexity as a Go Slice.
+This is the same time complexity if a Go Slice was used instead.

 In practice, a Go Slice may be faster since its elements are stored in a contiguous block of memory.
-Furthermore, since the return type is a slice, the doubly linked list implementation requires the elements to be copied to a newly created slice which would also increase its time taken.
+Furthermore, since the return type is a slice, the doubly linked list implementation requires the elements to be copied to a newly created slice every time the function is called - which increase its time taken and requires more memory usage.